iamrahulreddy/Substrata9/README.md

 This direct approach ensures that the data presented is an accurate, unadulterated representation of the kernel's current state.

+> [!NOTE]
+> **Recursion & Stack Depth**
+> `s9-tree` uses recursive function calls to traverse the process hierarchy.
+> While this approach is elegant and readable, it is theoretically limited by the shell’s stack size.
+>
+> In practice, typical Linux process trees rarely exceed a depth of ~10, keeping execution well within safe bounds.
+> Only artificially constructed, extremely deep process chains may risk stack exhaustion.

 ## Requirements

 * **Operating System:** Linux (Kernel 4.15 or newer recommended).